-The Prairie School community is deeply saddened by the passing of our founder and Board Chair, Mrs. Imogene Powers Johnson.
+The Prairie School community was deeply saddened by the passing of our founder and Board Chair, Mrs. Imogene Powers Johnson in March of 2018.

 A woman of great character, a charismatic leader, and a kind soul fervently committed to bringing out the best in children by inspiring their hearts and minds, Mrs. Johnson’s vision, determination, and passion are the primary reason why Prairie has grown into one of the finest independent schools in the country.